My story

 But that just wasn't my world.
 I no longer had any passion for my work and lost my energy for life.

-Then, at the age of 30, I was sitting unemployed in the Botanic Gardens in Melbourne Australia, deep in a midlife crisis.
+Then, at the age of 30, I found myself unemployed in the Botanic Gardens in Melbourne, Australia, deep in a midlife crisis.
 What was I going to do with my life?
 Was this really it now?
 I felt no fire for what I was doing - neither passion nor purpose.
 With at least 35 working years ahead of me, I didn't want to keep doing what I was doing.
 I needed to make a change.
 So my goal became to find my purpose.

 I looked at a map of the world and decided that Spain would be a good place to start to find this destination.